New South Wales: 1788: British settlement

-In 1770 James Cook charted the unmapped eastern coast of the continent of New Holland, now Australia, and claimed the entire coastline that he had just explored as British territory.
-Cook first named the land New Wales which was later amended to New South Wales (NSW).
+In 1770, James Cook charted the unmapped eastern coast of the continent of New Holland, now Australia, and claimed the entire coastline that he had just explored as British territory.
+Contrary to his instructions, Cook did not gain the consent of the Aboriginal inhabitants.
+Cook originally named the land New Wales, but on his return voyage to Britain he settled on the name New South Wales.

-In January 1788 Arthur Phillip arrived in Botany Bay with the First Fleet of 11 vessels, which carried over a thousand settlers, including 736 convicts.
+In January 1788, Arthur Phillip arrived in Botany Bay with the First Fleet of 11 vessels, which carried over a thousand settlers, including 736 convicts.
 A few days after arrival at Botany Bay, the fleet moved to the more suitable Port Jackson, where Phillip established a settlement at the place he named Sydney Cove (in honour of the Secretary of State, Lord Sydney) on 26 January 1788.
 This date later became Australia's national day, Australia Day.
-The colony was formally proclaimed by Governor Phillip on 7 February 1788 at Sydney.
-Phillip, as Governor of New South Wales, exercised nominal authority over all of Australia east of the 135th meridian east between the latitudes of 10°37'S and 43°39'S, an area which includes modern New South Wales, Queensland, Victoria and Tasmania.
+He formally proclaimed the colony on 7 February 1788 at Sydney.
+Phillip, as Governor of New South Wales, exercised nominal authority over all of Australia east of the 135th meridian east between the latitudes of 10°37'S and 43°39'S, and "all the islands adjacent in the Pacific Ocean".
+The area included modern New South Wales, Queensland, Victoria and Tasmania.
 He remained as governor until 1792.

 The settlement was initially planned to be a self-sufficient penal colony based on subsistence agriculture.
-Trade and shipbuilding were banned in order to keep the convicts isolated.
-However, after the departure of Governor Phillip, the colony's military officers began acquiring land and importing consumer goods obtained from visiting ships.
+Trade and shipbuilding were banned to keep the convicts isolated.
+However, after the departure of Phillip, the colony's military officers began acquiring land and importing consumer goods obtained from visiting ships.
 Former convicts also farmed land granted to them and engaged in trade.
-Farms spread to the more fertile lands surrounding Paramatta, Windsor and Camden, and by 1803 the colony was self-sufficient in grain.
-Boat building was developed in order to make travel easier and exploit the marine resources of the coastal settlements.
+Farms spread to the more fertile lands surrounding Parramatta, Windsor and Camden, and by 1803, the colony was self-sufficient in grain.
+Boat building was developed to make travel easier and exploit the marine resources of the coastal settlements.
 Sealing and whaling became important industries.

-In March 1804, several hundred United Irish exiles in the Castle Hill area (now a suburb of Sydney) conspired to seize control of the colony and to capture ships for a return to Ireland.
-Poorly armed, and with their leader Philip Cunningham captured, the main body of insurgents were routed in an encounter loyalists—recalling the decisive rebel defeat in Ireland in 1798—celebrated as the Second Battle of Vinegar Hill.
-Fifteen were killed and nine executed.
+In March 1804, Irish convicts led around 300 rebels in the Castle Hill Rebellion, an attempt to march on Sydney, commandeer a ship, and sail to freedom.
+Poorly armed, and with their leader Philip Cunningham captured, the main body of insurgents was routed by about 100 troops and volunteers at Rouse Hill.
+At least 39 convicts were killed in the uprising and subsequent executions.

-Lachlan Macquarie (governor 1810–1821) commissioned the construction of roads, wharves, churches and public buildings, sent explorers out from Sydney and employed a planner to design the street layout of Sydney.
+Lachlan Macquarie (governor 1810–1821) commissioned the construction of roads, wharves, churches and public buildings, sent explorers out from Sydney, and employed a planner to design the street layout of Sydney.
 A road across the Blue Mountains was completed in 1815, opening the way for large scale farming and grazing in the lightly wooded pastures west of the Great Dividing Range.